Introduction

 Your body and mind respond.

-Aromatherapy for Stress Relief is one of the most common reasons people try essential oils.
+Aromatherapy for Stress Relief is one of the most common reasons individuals can try essential oils.

 They want less tension.